This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Republic Day is celebrated with great enthusiasm and esteem throughout the country, with the words Jana Gana Mana echoing from every nook and corner.
-Paper flags and display pieces are sold at every turn of the road, and the colours of saffron, white and green dominate every shopfront.
+Paper flags and display pieces are sold at every turn of the road, and the colors of saffron, white and green dominate every shopfront.

 Republic Day date and holiday